How to Teach a Dog to Stay

 Progressing the exercise

 Remember that your dog only knows how to sit for one minute.
-If your helper takes too long, the dog may get up simply because he doesn’t realise a sit can last this long.
+If your helper takes too long, your dog may get up simply because he doesn’t realise a sit can last this long.
 If necessary practice longer duration sits before moving on.
-Once your dog is reliable at this exercise, you can, if you wish, make it harder by putting some distance between you and the dog before you cue your assistant to enter the room.
+Once your dog is reliable at this exercise, you can, if you wish, make it harder by putting some distance between you and your dog before you cue your assistant to enter the room.

 Try and practice polite sitting indoors with as many different helpers as you can.
 You can also practice in your yard or garden by having helpers come out of the house or via a garden gate.